Follow in the Footsteps of Famous French Chefs

 French Culinary Schools

-Le Cordon Bleu is one of the most well-recognized and popular internationally.
-This French academy serves as the model for the Le Cordon Bleu North America and 8 international campuses located across Europe and Asia.
-Professional chefs that earn this school’s diploma hold a coveted Le Grand Diplome de Le Cordon Bleu, a ticket to chef anywhere.
-Most student chefs have significant industry experience and are looking to jumpstart their careers to the level of Master, Executive or Chef de Cuisine.
-Degree programs include: Culinary Arts diploma and certificate; Hospitality Management Masters and Bachelors; and Masters in Gastronomy.
+Le Cordon Bleu is one of the most well recognized names in culinary education.
+The historic and popular international educator started preparing world-class chefs in France.
+The original French academy serves as the model for Le Cordon Bleu North America and for 8 international campuses located across Europe and Asia.
+Professional chefs that complete this school's coursework earn a coveted Le Grand Diplome de Le Cordon Bleu.

 Two Bordelais is a luxury cooking school in Bordeaux, no less, a vacation designed for both serious –and moneyed—amateurs, but is equally satisfying for professionals seeking the inside peek at fine French cuisine and great wines.